3.6 Integration of young people in the labour market

 All these measures have been included in the Youth Guarantee national scheme and in some cases allocation and subsidies have been raised as a result of the streamlining of youth in employment policies as part of the Youth Guarantee scheme.

 There are no flexicurity measures focusing on young people implemented in Romania.
-Among existing flexicurity measures beneficial for young people:
+However, there are important existing flexicurity measures beneficial for young people:

-Young people under 18 have the right to a shorter working time than older persons, namely 6 instead of 8 hours a day, and cannot be employed for night work, according to the Labour code.
+Young people under 18 have the right to a shorter working time than older persons, namely six instead of eight hours a day, and cannot be employed for night work, according to the Labour code.

 Funding for integration policy measures provided by the public employment services is ensured by a special budgetary fund of social insurance.
 It is impossible to separate the value of funding for the integration on the labour market of young people from the total budget of the National Employment Agency for active employment measures.
 According to the National Employment Agency reports for 2018, the total amount allocated for employment measures have been over 8 629 000 lei in 2018, with 77,22% expenditures actually made.
 The amount grew from 178 million lei (up to 40 million Euro) used in 2012 for the same measures, according to the 2012 annual report of the NEA to 273 million lei (about 60 million Euro) in 2016 and over 238 milion lei (about 51 million Euro) in 2017, according to the annual report, but was reduced to less than 2 million Euro in 2018.